-The value of the real estate assets owned by the State is approximately EUR 4.5 billion, and these assets comprise more than 10,000 buildings.
+The value of the real estate assets owned by the State is approximately EUR 4.2 billion, and these assets comprise approximately 9,000 buildings.
 About 500 of these are significant buildings with protected status.
-In 2017, approximately 6 million m2 of premises of various kinds were in State use.
-About one fourth of this floor area was offices, and the remainder consisted of other premises such as courtrooms, museums, police departments, laboratories and storage facilities.
-Among the different branches of government, the organisation occupying the largest proportion of government premises was the Finnish Defence Forces, with almost half the total floor area.
+In 2018, approximately 6 million m2 of premises of various kinds were in State use.
+About one fifth of this floor area was offices, and the remainder consisted of other premises such as courtrooms, museums, police departments, laboratories and storage facilities.
+Among the different branches of government, the largest proportion of government premises was occupied by the defence administration, with the Finnish Defence Forces occupying almost half the total floor area.
 Information about the State's use of premises and the costs of this is published twice a year in the HTH premises management system.

 Under the Government Premises Strategy (2014), government workplace environments are to be improved so that they cost-effectively support productive activity.
 Premises design is also geared towards safeguarding the overall interests of central government and ensuring that social responsibility considerations are taken into account.
 The acquisition of premises is guided not only by the Government Premises Strategy but by the Government Decree on the Acquisition, Leasing, Possession and Management of State Real Estate Assets.